End of Year Review

 - Complete the overall self-assessment

 feedback and ratings.
-There are three parts to this:
+There are two parts to this:

 o The overall